Requesting traffic management and road safety improvements

 The scoring process provides a robust method of evaluating and comparing proposals in a consistent manner, highlighting those that best match up with these important strategic objectives.

 How it works

 The Local Transport Priority List is made up of two separate lists:

-The Local Transport Priority List of scored investigation schemes records all the schemes previously requested ,that are competing for detailed and full investigation by the Assess and Decide traffic management team.
+The Local Transport Priority List of scored investigation schemes records all the schemes previously requested that are competing for detailed and full investigation by our Assess and Decide traffic management team.

 2. Local Transport Priority List of Implementation Schemes

-The Local Transport Priority List of scored and costed implementation schemes records all the schemes justified and competing for implementation in the on-going Capital Programme each year.
+The Local Transport Priority List of scored and costed implementation schemes records all the schemes justified and competing for implementation in our ongoing Capital Programme each year.

 Making a request

 Notification of a decision will be sent via email or post if requested.

 Please read our FAQs before filling in the form.Is there anything wrong with this page?